The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 Set $R[j]:=X[j]\cap N$. \item All other cases.
 Do nothing. \end{enumerate} \item $i \prec j$ (can happen if $i=s(v,w)$ and $j=l(v,w)$).
 Compute

 Set $R[j]:=X[j]\cap N$, $X[i]:=X[i] \cap N$. \end{enumerate} Set $j:=i$ and $i:=i+1$. \end{itemize} Set $R[j] := \deepc_S (X[j])$, where $S$ is set as in Case 1.

-Return $R$. \end{relate} The procedure \Deep\ has three cases.
+Return $R$. \end{relate} } The procedure \Deep\ has three cases.
 In case 1 node $i$ is to the right of our "potential output node" $j$.
 Since any node $l$ that is a descendant of $j$ must be to the left of $i$ ($l<i$) it cannot appear later in the list $X$ than $i$.
 We can thus safely add $\deepc_S(X[j])$ to $R$ at this point.
 To ensure that the cluster we compute \Deep\ on is a tree we include the top boundary node if $j$ is a leaf node and the top and spine node if $j$ is a left or right node.
 We add the result to $R$ and set $i$ to be our new potential output node.
-In case 2 node $j$ is an ancestor of $i$ and therefore no node from $C(j)$ can be in the output list unless $j$ is a spine node and $i$ is the corresponding right node.
-If this is the case we compute \Deep\ of $X[j]$ and $X[i]$ in the cluster containing $i$ and $j$ and add the result for $j$ to the output and set $i$ to be our new potential output node.
-In case 3 node $i$ is an ancestor of $j$.
-This can only happen if $j$ is a left node and $i$ the corresponding spine node.
-We compute \Deep\ of $X[j]$ and $X[i]$ in the cluster containing $i$ and $j$ and add the result for $j$ to the output.
-We also set $X[i]$ to result and let $i$ be our potential output node.
-The reason for this is that there might be nodes later in the input that are descendants of $i$, but since a left node has no children we can safely add the result for $j$ to the output.
-After scanning the whole node array $X$ we add the last potential node $j$ to the output after computing \Deep\ of it as in Case 1. \\\\ We now give the implementation of procedure \Mop.
-Procedure $\Mop$ takes a pair of node arrays $(X,Y)$ and another node array $Z$ as input.
-The pair $(X,Y)$ represents a set of minimum ordered pairs, where the first coordinates are in $X$ and the second coordinates are in $Y$.
-To simplify the implementation of procedure $\Mop$ it calls two auxiliary procedures $\Mopsim$ and $\Match$ defined below.
-Procedure $\Mopsim$ computes $\mop$ of $Y$ and $Z$, and procedure $\Match$ takes care of finding the first-coordinates from $X$ corresponding to the first coordinates from the minimum ordered pairs from $M$.